Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### Easy Binding System

-Character customization and weapon switching are common use cases that Unity’s experimental DOTS animation package made extremely difficult.
+Character customization and weapon switching are common use cases that many other animation packages struggle with.
 But Kinemation was designed with these use cases in mind.

 No longer do you have to copy magical bone arrays between Skinned Mesh Renderers.
 Kinemation bakes transform hierarchy information as strings into Blob